The Boat: Outremer 51 Review

 The helm can be controlled from four different positions: the carbon-fiber wheel at the helm seat, the two carbon-fiber tillers and the forward facing navigation table with the auto-pilot control.
 On our boat, the helm seat is very well protected with a dodger and bimini installed by Outremer.
 It's a little exposed from the Starboard side where no panel exists, but you could install one if you so desired.

 How does she sail in light winds?

 Lighter air is where this boat really shines versus its heavier competitors (think Catana, Balance and Seawind).
 The Outremer is the lightest of these boats with the most aggressive sail plan, and as a result we RARELY find ourselves motoring.
 In fact, light air sailing is our favorite type of cruising because the seas are flat but the boat still maintains a decent boat speed.
-In fact, it helped us win both races at Fiji's Musket Cove Regatta this year (for cruising cats).
+In fact, it helped us win both races at Fiji's Musket Cove Regatta this year (against the other cruising cats).
 Her light wind performance is a major feature that cannot be overlooked.